How I Found the Strength to End My Relationship with an Abusive Girlfriend

 I met Angelo on a film set in Berlin.
 We’d both been booked for a German TV commercial.
-The producers were worried that the all blonde-haired, blue-eyed cast would send out the wrong message, so they’d done a last minute search of out-of-work non-German actors in the city and found Angelo, a black Canadian, and me, a ginger Paddy.
+The producers were worried that the all blond-haired, blue-eyed cast would send out the wrong message, so they’d done a last-minute search of out-of-work non-German actors in the city and found Angelo, a black Canadian, and me, a ginger Paddy.

 There was a lot of downtime on the shoot, so Angelo and I got to talking.
-But our conversations kept getting interrupted by the ongoing text message argument I was having with my girlfriend at the time, who I’ll call Sara.
+But our conversations kept getting interrupted by the ongoing text-message argument I was having with my girlfriend at the time, whom I’ll call Sara.

 Videos by VICE